Debt and your home: Can an unsecured creditor take my house?

 Individual Voluntary Arrangement (IVA)

 When you have an IVA, you'll usually be asked to remortgage your home during the final year of your arrangement.
-However, if you can't remortgage or it would be too expensive to do so, your IVA will simply be extended by 12 months to allow you to make extra payments.
+However, if you can't remortgage or it would be too expensive to do so, your IVA will simply be extended to allow you to make extra payments.

 Protected Trust Deed (PTD)

-IVAs are only available in England, Wales, and Northern Ireland, but PTDs are available in Scotland and are extremely similar.
-They allow you to repay your debt through a series of monthly payments based on what you can comfortably afford and put a stop to further interest and charges being added.
+PTDs are commonly referred to as the equivalent of IVAs in Scotland.
+They allow you to repay your debt through a series of monthly payments based on what you can comfortably afford and put a stop to further interest and charges being added for the duration of your arrangement.

-Once your PTD has been approved, it may be possible to exclude your home from your arrangement, which means its value won't be taken into account and you won't be forced to sell it to recover the debt.
+Once your PTD has been approved by the majority of your creditors, it may be possible to exclude your home from your arrangement, which means its value won't be taken into account and you won't be forced to sell it to recover the debt.

 Debt Management Plan (DMP)

-The level of equity in your home also won't be taken into consideration with a DMP, so as long as you stick to the terms of the agreement and keep up with your repayments as agreed, you can apply regardless of whether you're a homeowner or a tenant.
+The level of equity in your property also won't be taken into consideration with a DMP, so as long as you stick to the terms of the agreement and keep up with your repayments as agreed, you can apply regardless of whether you own or rent your home.

 Debt consolidation

-This can make it easier to budget for housing costs and allow you to free up money to repay your rent or mortgage arrears as you'll have fewer individual debts to worry about.
-Depending on your situation, you may also be able to reduce your monthly payments and benefit from lower interest rates.
+Depending on your situation, you might also be able to reduce your monthly payments and benefit from lower interest rates.

 Debt Relief Order (DRO)